Saturday, April 1, 2023

 And you realize, this person you're talking to doesn't understand or realize any of that.
 They don't know that you once had a guy stand on your shoulders and held a piece of plywood up so he could screw a wall in place.
 He doesn't realize you spent weeks digging ditches for drainage and lining them with rocks your crew hauled, coordinating them and keeping morale up.

 He doesn't realize you had to watch costs and set prices.
 You had to research and learn every product and product line.
-You had to become an expert at fireworks, soda, candy, entertainment, college admissions, social work, discharge planning, medical treatment and end of life care, emergency situations, conflict resolution, budgeting, scheduling, evaluating performance, hiring, archery, sword fighting, axe throwing, staff carving, trauma counseling, floral arrangements, graphic and website design, and all the various computer programs.
+You had to become an expert at fireworks, soda, candy, entertainment, college admissions, social work, discharge planning, medical treatment and end of life care, emergency situations, conflict resolution, budgeting, scheduling, evaluating performance, hiring, archery, survival, sword fighting, axe throwing, staff carving, trauma counseling, floral arrangements, graphic and website design, and all the various computer programs.

 Because all they see is the happy go lucky tour guide/artist, and the assumptions drown out the reality of all the real, hard work and achievements.